Box Culvert Vs. Slab Culvert

-In this article, we will discuss the difference between box culvert and slab culvert.
+learn about the difference between box culvert and slab culvert in this article.

 What Is Box Culvert?

-The culvert having one or more square or rectangular openings, and their floor and top slabs are monolithically constructed with abutments and pier, is referred to as box culvert.
+A culvert having one or more square or rectangular openings, and its floor and top slabs are monolithically constructed with abutments and a pier, is referred to as a box culvert.

 What Is Slab Culvert?

 The culvert, in which the superstructure consists of an RCC slab that carries the bridge floor, is called a slab culvert.
 It is also known as a bridge culvert.

 |Box culvert generally consists of one or more numbers of box tunnels placed side by side.
 The top serves as the roadway.